Tshort76/reference/Data_Systems/Designing_Data_Systems_DDIA.md

 It can take a lot of effort to master just one data model (think how many books there are on relational data modeling).
 Building software is hard enough, even when working with just one data model and without worrying about its inner workings.
 But since the data model has such a profound effect on what the software layer above it can and can’t do, it’s important to choose one that is appropriate to the application.
 Custom data models force application developers to think a lot about the internal representation of the data in the database, which has a negative impact on evolvability, simplicity, and maintainability.

 A problem that arises with using a generic persistence data model, such as their relational data model, is that there's often a translation that needs to occur between the application data model and the persisted data model.
-The difference between the two is calmly known as the impedance mismatch.
+The difference between the two is known as the *impedance mismatch*.
 This often arises because your persistence layer is optimizing for on disk storage and generic queries, while your application layer is optimizing for developer and user convenience at the API level.
-Document stores, like MongoDB, use JSON, which can lower the impedance mismatch, at the cost of redundant data on disk
+Document stores, like MongoDB, use JSON, which can lower the *impedance mismatch*, at the cost of redundant data on disk.

 ## Relational Data models
 ### Heuristics
 #### Use IDs and GUIDs for keys
 The advantage of using an ID is that because it has no meaning to humans, it never needs to change: the ID can remain the same, even if the information it identifies changes.

-Anything that is meaningful to humans may need to change sometime in the future—and if that information is duplicated, all the redundant copies need to be updated.
+Anything that is meaningful to humans may need to change sometime in the future and if that information is duplicated, all the redundant copies need to be updated.
 That incurs write overheads, and risks inconsistencies (where some copies of the information are updated but others aren’t).
 Removing such duplication is the key idea behind normalization in databases.

 ## Document Data Models
 There are several driving forces behind the adoption of NoSQL databases, including:
 - A need for greater scalability than relational databases can easily achieve, including very large datasets or very high write throughput
 - A widespread preference for free and open source software over commercial database products
 - Specialized query operations that are not well supported by the relational model
 - Frustration with the restrictiveness of relational schemas, and a desire for a more dynamic and expressive data model
 ### Strengths